Be a Part of a Team from Day One

 Physical strength is just as important as mental strength at the United States Air Force Academy.
-Every cadet is expected to play Division I intercollegiate sports or participate on an intramural team, is enrolled in physical education classes, and is tested on their physical fitness each quarter.
+Every cadet is expected to play Division I intercollegiate sports or participate on an intramural team, is enrolled in physical education classes, and is tested on their physical fitness each semester.

 Athletics Are Where Leaders Emerge